 This tricky “ingredient” can actually contain up to 200 different chemical ingredients!
 The unknown groups of chemicals that create the scent of your product only need to be labeled as ‘fragrance’ thanks to the protection they’re given under trade secrets.
 Some bronzers contain a light fragrance and unless you know what’s making your bronzer smell good (like essential oils or plant-derived essence) you should avoid any fragrant bronzer.

 Most commonly found in pressed powders (like a pressed powder bronzer), quaternium-15 is potentially carcinogenic.
 At the very least, it is known to cause skin sensitivities and irritation.

 You’ll find talc in a lot of common bronzers.
-Some talc contains asbestiform fibers (commonly known as asbestos) and some does not.
+Some talc contains asbestiform fibers (commonly known as asbestos) and some talc does not.
 They’ve closed entire buildings down to have asbestos removed due to its harmful and toxic effect on human respiratory function.
-While not all talc is contaminated with asbestos, there’s no way to tell – and that’s not a chance we’re willing to take.
+And, while not all talc is contaminated with asbestos, there’s no way to tell – and that’s not a chance we’re willing to take.

 Bronzer is intended to give you a perfect sun-kissed radiance.
 They make it look like you’ve spent a week on vacation without ever having left your dark apartment.
 But is there an alternative?

 Besides a highlighter, which we also suggest going organic with, not really.
 The only other potential alternatives would be to actually spend some time in the sun, visiting a tanning bed, or using a self-tanner.